Kickblip/.io-game/README.md

 # Multiplayer Browser Based Game

 This repository is outdated - the current one has to be kept private for reasons related to licensing.
+I'll try to keep this one updated :D

 Built using Phaser3 and Google Firebase.
 Multiplayer is done by updating player positional data live in a realtime database.
 Maps are stored in tileset images and compiled at launch using JSON data exported from the Tiled Map Editor.
 Module-bundler (Webpack) included.